-WOMEN'S LEAGUE PER CAPITA and your sisterhood Making the most of your membership
+WOMEN'S LEAGUE PER CAPITA

+Making the most of your membership

-Every member, and every Women's League Sisterhood or Women's Group can benefit from Women's League membership.
+Every member, and every Women's League Sisterhood or Affiliate can benefit from Women's League membership.
 By submitting per capita for each Member-the primary funding for all Women's League activities - you can enjoy the following array of materials and services.
 These are all yours for the asking!
-Visit www.wlcj.org or call the office at 212-870-1260 for more information.
+Visit www.wlcj.org or call the office at 405-870-1260 for more information.